Reading F.C.: Rise to the Premier League and yo-yo years (2005–2013)

 Reading won the 2005–06 Championship with a league record 106 points, scoring 99 goals and losing only twice.
 They were promoted to English football's top division for the first time in their history.
 The 2006–07 season saw Reading make their first appearance in the top flight of English football.
 Reading defied pre-season predictions of relegation to finish the season in eighth place with 55 points.
 Reading turned down the chance to play in the UEFA Intertoto Cup.
 In the run up to their second season in the Premier League, Reading took part in the 2007 Peace Cup in South Korea.
 This second season was less successful, however, and Reading were relegated back to the Championship.

 Reading started the 2008–09 season with a 15 match unbeaten home run.
 They finished fourth and qualify for the play-offs, where they lost to Burnley in the semi-final.
 Manager Steve Coppell resigned just hours after the game, replaced by Brendan Rodgers.
 Rodgers left the club by mutual consent on 16 December 2009 and Brian McDermott made caretaker manager the same day.
 In the 2010–11 FA Cup, Reading reached the quarter-final, where they lost 1–0 to Manchester City at Etihad Stadium, Reading eventually finished fifth in the Championship to qualify for the division's play-offs.
 After beating Cardiff City in the semi-finals, they lost 4–2 to Swansea City in the final at Wembley.
 In the 2011–12 season, a streak of good form in the second half of the season, ensured promotion back to the Premier League on 17 April 2012 with 1–0 home win against Nottingham Forest.

 On 21 January 2012 it was reported that Madejski planned to relinquish control of the club by selling a 51% stake for £40 million to Thames Sports Investments, a Russian consortium headed by Anton Zingarevich.
 As part of the deal, Madejski would continue as chairman before becoming honorary life president.
 Madejski's ownership of the club ended on 29 May 2012.

 McDermott led Reading to their first Premier League win of the 2012–13 season on 17 November 2012 at their 11th attempt, defeating Everton 2–1 at home.
 On 11 March 2013, however, he left his position at Reading.
-Nigel Adkins was then appointed as manager, though he was unable to save them from relegation after drawing Queens Park Rangers 0–0 on 28 April 2013 at Loftus Road.
+Nigel Adkins was then appointed as manager, though he was unable to save them from relegation after drawing with Queens Park Rangers 0–0 on 28 April 2013 at Loftus Road.

 Reading's progress through the English football league system from 1920 to present.